 Maurice Marciano, who, along with his three brothers, founded the American fashion company Guess Jeans, began collecting art in 1990 with a few Impressionist works.
 Following a realization that he couldn’t own much work if he stuck with Impressionism (most of the good stuff is in museums), Marciano began buying contemporary art.
 He now owns a variety of pieces by well-known artists, such as Takashi Murakami and Sterling Ruby, and lesser-known emerging California artists.
-In 2013, Marciano and his brother Paul bought a Masonic temple on Wilshire Boulevard.
-They are currently turning it into a private museum, the Marciano Art Foundation, slated to open in early 2017.
+In 2013, Marciano and his brother Paul bought a Masonic temple on Wilshire Boulevard, and they opened their private museum there, Marciano Art Foundation, in 2017.

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.